 Let’s start our test and see how a 200-day moving average performs on the S&P 500:

-We buy when the close is above the 200-day moving average, and sell when it crosses below.
+The trading rules are simple: We buy when the close is above the 200-day moving average, and sell when it crosses below.
 The logarithmic equity curve above has a max drawdown of 28%, reached in 2002, and the CAGR is 6.73% while buy & hold is 7.16% (the test is not adjusted for dividends).
+S&P 500 trends little in the short term, but in the long term, it trends upward.

 How about Covid-19?
 It buys on the second of March 2020, sells the next day, goes long again on the 4th, and exits again (!) on the 5th, before it stays on the sidelines until late May.
 Max drawdown was 19% during this period.